pdewan/SakaiAnonymyzer/README.md

 java -cp path.to.jar anonymyzer.UpdateNameMap

+## PiazzaFaker Usage
+PiazzaFaker is used to anonymize piazza posts sorted by authors.
+It takes one argument of the path of the piazza post file and anonymize all the authors.
+#### Run:
+To run PiazzaFaker in command line, use the following command:

+java -cp path.to.jar anonymyzer.PiazzaFaker path.to.piazza.post.file

 ## Note
 In order to download from and upload to Google Drive, your must login with a Gmail account added to the Google Cloud Project whitelist.